NoamFav/Pot_Pot_Golf/README.md

 - Also, if you want, you can define the start and hole position in the code directly with setting, the USE_PREDEFINED_POSITIONS boolean to true.
   You can still change the positions in the game later with the debug mode.
+- The error margin for the bots
+- The bot sensitivity (the step size for the bots)

 For additional information, you can check the comments in the Consts class.
 But be careful, changing some values can cause the game to not work properly.